AdrienChampion/induction_for_dummies/src/preface/readme.md

 \
 \

-[Formal logics][logics] deals with reasoning in the context of a formal framework.
+[Formal logics][logics] deal with reasoning in the context of a formal framework.
 For example, a *type system* is a formal framework.
 [Strongly-typed][strong typing] programming languages rely on type systems to (dis)prove that programs are well-typed.
 For example, consider the following Rust function.